...

 As with other forms of art and craft, pipe making has a curious tendency to “run in the family.”
 Denmark, of course, is famous for its pipe making dynasties, such as the successive generations of Ivarsson, Chonowitsch, and Balleby pipes.
 The same holds for the Morel family in France and the Blatter family in Canada.
 There are also instances where siblings make pipes together, such as in the cases of Blatter Bros and Vollmer & Nilsson.
 And there are also examples where two or more siblings from the same family will make pipes individually, as Sven Knudsen and Teddy Knudsen did before and after their brief Dantonian partnership.

-This latter example is most apt to describe two brothers from Indonesia with seemingly genetic talents for pipe making: Wandi Riyadi and Md.
+This latter example is most apt to describe three brothers from Indonesia with seemingly genetic talents for pipe making: Wandi Riyadi, Md.
+Anggi, and Md.
 Angga.
-While Angga has learned plenty from his brother Riyadi over the years, he’s also managed to step out of his brother’s increasingly large shadow and to carve his own path.
+While Anggi and Angga have learned plenty from their trailblazing brother Riyadi over the years, they’ve also managed to step out of their brother’s increasingly large shadow and to carve their own, individual paths.

 In the case of this pipe, Angga has created a highly unique rendition of the trusty bullcap Rhodesian, as commonly found in early 20th century pipe making.
 The pipe combines a shorter, more pocket-friendly stature with a rustication style evocative of Sasieni and a shank extension cut from thick, Indonesian buddha belly bamboo, making it both familiar and highly distinctive.